Australian prime minister loses control of WeChat account

 Morrison’s office declined to comment on the report.

+“Based on our information, this appears to be a dispute over account ownership,” the company said.

+In accordance with Chinese regulations, Morrison’s public account was registered with a Chinese citizen and was later transferred to its current operator, the company said.
+It identified the present owner of the account only as a “technology services company,” adding that it would “continue to look into this matter further.”

-Joint Parliamentary Committee on Intelligence and Security Chair James Paterson said WeChat has not replied to an Australian government request that the prime minister’s account be restored.
+Joint Parliamentary Committee on Intelligence and Security Chair James Paterson said WeChat had not immediately replied to an Australian government request that the prime minister’s account be restored.

 Paterson accused the Chinese Communist Party of censoring the prime minister with Australia’s elections due by May.